 A defining characteristic of third line roles is independence from management.
-The Principles of the Three Lines Model describe the importance and nature of internal audit independence, setting the internal audit function apart from other functions and enabling the distinctive value of its assurance and advisory services.
-The internal audit function's independence is safeguarded by not making decisions or taking actions that are part of management's responsibilities (including risk management) and by declining to provide assurance on activities for which the function has current, or has had recent, responsibility.
+The Principles of the Three Lines Model describe the importance and nature of internal audit independence, setting internal audit apart from other functions and enabling the distinctive value of its assurance and advice.
+Internal audit's independence is safeguarded by not making decisions or taking actions that are part of management's responsibilities (including risk management) and by declining to provide assurance on activities for which internal audit has current, or has had recent, responsibility.
 For example, in some organizations, the CAE is asked to assume additional decision-making responsibilities over activities utilizing similar competencies, such as aspects of statutory compliance or ERM.
-In such circumstances, the internal audit function is not independent of these activities or of their results, and therefore, when the governing body seeks independent and objective assurance and advice relating to those areas, it is necessary for its provision to be undertaken by a qualified third party.
+In such circumstances, internal audit is not independent of these activities or of their results, and therefore, when the governing body seeks independent and objective assurance and advice relating to those areas, it is necessary for its provision to be undertaken by a qualified third party.